Barbara Shinn-Cunningham: Awards

 Shinn-Cunningham is a fellow of the American Institute for Medical and Biological Engineering and the Acoustical Society of America (ASA).
 She has received fellowships from the Whitaker Foundation, the Alfred P Sloan Foundation and the National Security Science and Engineering Faculty Fellows program (now known as the Vannevar Bush Faculty Fellowship Program).

 She was the recipient of the biennial Mentorship Award from the Acoustical Society of America in 2013.

 She was a member of the Telluride Auditory Attention Team that received the 2021 Misha Mahowald Prize for Neuromorphic Engineering for their work to monitor auditory attentional selection through electroencephalography.

 She was the eighth woman to receive any ASA Silver Medal and the first to receive the Helmholtz-Rayleigh Interdisciplinary Silver Medal (2019), which she was awarded in Psychological and Physiological Acoustics, Speech Communication, and Architectural Acoustics "for contributions to understanding the perceptual, cognitive, and neural bases of speech perception in complex acoustic environments."

 In 2020, she was recognized by the Society for Neuroscience as a recipient of the Bernice Grafstein Award for Outstanding Accomplishments in Mentoring.

 She is a Lifetime National Associate of the National Research Council of the National Academy of Sciences.

 Personal life

 Shinn-Cunningham is married to Robert Kevin Cunningham, an engineer-scientist who has worked in machine learning, computational vision, and cybersecurity.
 They have two sons, Nick and Will, born in 1994 and 1996 respectively.
 She took up saber fencing as an adult.
-As a member of the 2019 US Veteran Team, she participated in the World Veteran Fencing Championships in Cairo, Egypt, where she was a member of the bronze-medal-winning US Women's Saber Team and placed seventh in the individual Women Vet50 category.
+As a member of the 2019 US Veteran Team, she participated in the World Veteran Fencing Championships in Cairo, Egypt, where she was a member of the bronze medal-winning US Women's Saber Team and placed seventh in the individual Women Vet50 category.
+She is an avid oboist and English horn player.